csprite/csprite.github.io/_posts/wiki/latest-git/2000-01-01-building-from-source.md

 2. Build The Code With Generated Build Files: `cmake --build ./build/ <other-options>`
    - `--config Release` flag specifies the build configuration to build for, the value should be same as the value of `-DCMAKE_BUILD_TYPE` flag above.
-   - `--parallel 4` flag specifies the number of jobs while building, the value should be set to your number of CPU Cores & if it causes it to lag set the value to something smaller.
+   - `--parallel 4` flag specifies the number of jobs while building, the value should be set to your number of CPU Cores & if affects your systems performance set the value to something lower.

-3. Install: `sudo cmake --install ./build/ --strip`
-   - `--config Release` flag is same as the flag in step 2.
-   - this step should be only used when building a library and will require administrative permissions, so on linux you might need to use `sudo` and on windows you will need to run your terminal "Run as administrator".

-## Build Csprite

-1. Clone Csprite Repository: `git clone https://github.com/pegvin/csprite --recursive`
-2. Move Into Cloned Repository Folder: `cd csprite`
-3. Generate Icons & Assets:
-   - Icons: `python tools/create_icons.py`
-   - Assets: `python tools/create_assets.py`
-4. Build Csprite using [Build & Install Instructions](#build--install-instructions) & you should have your final binary/package in a folder name on of the following: `Release`, `RelWithDebInfo` or `Debug`.